 How and why states interact diplomatically in a poly-centric, networked and increasingly digitalised 21st century environment is the key question of my academic research.
+Particularly I am interested to understand how – if still at all – foreign policy and diplomacy are distinct from other forms of political interaction.
 I want to better understand what value and expectations states do attach to their diplomatic interactions, and how their diplomatic approach balances between innovation and tradition, especially in light of digital transformations.

 I aim to better understand what value and expectations states do attach to their diplomatic interactions, and how their diplomatic approach balances between innovation and tradition.
 I also aim to contribute to fine-tune our academic tools to better assess the increased interdependence and linkage between internal and external policy-making, in a world where states have to adjust their governance capability to transnational and global challenges as well as digital opportunities.